 - TESE — Testicular Sperm Extraction (involves a small incision and snipping off some tissue from inside the testicle — often done in a hospital or surgery center)

 Due to advances in male infertility treatment, many cases of male infertility can be helped.
 Male infertility with minimum compromise of sperms parameters can be treated with Artificial Insemination (Intrauterine Insemination (IUI)).
 Even patients with severe compromise can be treated with Intra Cytoplasmic Sperm Injection (ICSI).
-For questions or more information contact us or call 480-946-9900.
+For questions or more information contact our team of infertility experts or call AZARH at 480-946-9900.